-How Credit Reports Affect Your Credit Rating
+How Credit Report Errors Can Affect Your Credit Rating

 As you are probably aware, credit scores have a significant impact in your life.
 They can affect your eligibility to obtain a loan for a car, be approved for a rental or to purchase a new home.
 Unfortunately, all too many Americans have poor credit score ratings, and some of these ratings can be attributed to credit report errors.
 How exactly do these errors affect your credit score?